argumentcomputer/Megaparsec.lean/README.md

 `Parsec` has several type arguments: `β ℘ E γ : Type u`.

 - `β` is the atomic type.
 In our example, it's `Char`.
 That's the type of tokens parsed out of source `℘`.
 - `℘` is the source type.
 In our example, it's `String`.
 Tokens can be read out of the source via `Straume` facilities. `Straume` allows for transparently reading from files.
 If you want to read from a file, this type would be `(String × IO.FS.Handle)`.
 It would mean that finite chunks of type `String` are emitted from a, perhaps-larger-than-RAM file handled with somethign of type `IO.FS.Handle`.
-See `Main.lean` for a usage example!
+See `Tests/IO.lean` for a usage example!
 It's really simple!
 - `E` is the custom error type.
 For quick and dirty parsers, it's `Unit`, but if you want to get fancy, you can create custom errors and construct those based on your parser's fails.
 - `γ` is the type of the thing we're parsing out of the source.
 In this case, we're parsing a `String` (out of a `String`).